sahuguet/sahuguet.github.io/_posts/2020-07-30-building-a-marketplace-in-15min.md

 The data model in Airtable captures all of this.
 We now need to make it easy for suppliers to enter their information.

+### Airtable is not enough :-(
+Airtable provides an easy way to enter information into tables using forms.
+However, once the information is in the table, it cannot be changed unless you provide access to the full table.
+Early on, we realized that Airtable was not going to be enough to build our marketplace.

+After looking around and asking around, Airtable people told us about a similar initiative called [Project N95](https://www.projectn95.org/) that is using Airtable and something called [Stacker](https://stacker.app/).

+### Hello, Stacker!
+From their website,
+>Stacker lets you create the digital tools you need to engage your customers, partners and team, all powered by the data in your Airtable or Google Sheets.

+Stacker solves some limitations of Airtable by providing a CRUD (create-read-update-delete) interface on top of Airtable and a rich set of views and access control rules.

+Using Stacker, you select the Airtable tables you want to link and then you define views for them.

+In our case, we linked tables `Suppliers` and `Products`.
+We used the `email` field of table `Suppliers` as the user identity for suppliers.

+For each table, you can define various views and corresponding permissions.
+Here is what we did.

+#### Views for table `Products`
+* Anyone can view all products, but cannot edit or create new ones.
+* When the user is also a supplier, the user can create and edit their products.

+Stacker generates for us automatically a nice interface to create/edit a product, view a product and view a list of product.
+For the latter, Stacker offers various display options such as card, board or table.

+#### Views for table `Suppliers`
+* Anyone can view all suppliers, but cannot edit or create new ones.
+* When the user is also a supplier, the user can edit their profile.

+Note that a new supplier cannot be created using this interface.
+A new supplier is created using an Airtable form and the corresponding entry has to be marked as vetted before being avaiable in Stacker.

+By created a handful of permission rules and making some minor tweaks to the layout provided by Stacker, we got (almost) what we needed.

+#### A few hacks

+Stacker is designed to build "portal apps" where users MUST be authenticated.
+To make our marketplace available to the public, we had to find a workaround.
+Since all our users are described in the `Suppliers` table, we had to create a special supplier called `Guest Buyer`.
+Stacker provides an easy to invite a new user to the platform using a special invite code URL.
+We used this invite code as the public URL for buyers to use.

+By abusing table `Suppliers` to represent a buyer, we messed up with some of our permissions.
+Fortunately, Stacker offers an abstraction called `Roles`.
+Using roles, we can tweak views, layouts and permissions.
+We simply add to assign role `Guest Buyer` to user `Guest Buyer`.

+Because of its data-driven nature, Stacker does not let you create web pages.
+To create a new page, you need to create a corresponding Airtable table and use its content to generate the page.

+### What it looks like
+Here are few screenshots of the PPE Marketplace portal.

+### Overall Experience
+The overall experience has been great.
+Now that I know how things work, creating a new marketplace from scratch should take me less than 10 minutes.

+Airtable is a great tool to prototype very quickly.
+Adding a new column, adding a new PPE category takes 30s on Airtable and then you simply need to tell Stacker to sync the changes.

+Stacker gives you a rich CRUD interface out of the box.
+For most views, I picked the default configuration and it looked good.

+Having said that, Stacker has some limitations.
+* You cannot style your app.
+* Because app access requires to be authenticated, your app cannot be indexed by search engines.
+For a marketplace, this is not ideal.
+* As I was desinging the app, there was no way of embedding tools like Google Analytics.
+This is now possible.